wyrdsnake/5e-DND-CATALOG/README.md

 - [ ] import -> allows the user to import homebrew material
   - Probably done via raw JSON?  ... shouldn't accept links or files... { "race" : "new_race" [race features]

+## TODO:
+- [ ] change the description of std_embed to be nonstandardper command
+- [ ] make the api usage more extensible by heirarchichal reference calls to the child apis

 ## Dev Guide

 # Working in a branch: